Love it or hate it, the NBA is back.

 And yet, the sport with the seemingly fewest amount of pretension is the one everyone loves to attack.
-If you don't love the NBA, you can probably rattle off ten reasons why David Stern is Lucifer, andis Stalin, and is the antichrist.
+If you don't love the NBA, you can probably rattle off ten reasons why David Stern is Lucifer, and LeBron James is Stalin, and Brian Scalabrine is the antichrist.
 I'm reasonably confident that half the people reading this FakeTeams article are saying to themselves, "Go away!
 We don't like fantasy basketball!
 My brain hurts!"

 But I guarantee that if you give the NBA enough time, if you can look into its heart and accept it for what it is, you can grow to love it the same way I have.
 Fantasy basketball is an awesome distraction that'll last until April, and it can occupy your time from the end of the football season to the beginning of baseball.
 I know a lot of you guys claim not to be fond of the NBA, but if there's any way to make regular season games matter, it's to have some of those players on your fantasy team.
 It may not be fantasy baseball or fantasy football, but there's a lot here, and I plan to write about it on this site as much as I can (until I burn myself out, or get preoccupied).
 Hopefully, I can help make the sport you hate the sport you mildly dislike, if only because it's the only legitimate fantasy sport going.
 After all, whether we like the NBA or not, I think we can all agree that fantasy hockey blows.
 (Just kidding!
 But seriously, penalty box minutes shouldn't be a good thing.)